PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod4/Greedy.md

             At time 3, buy item with profit 19.
             We are able to buy all items within their deadline.
 So, the total profit that one can earn is 30.

 ### Solution
+    use the same approach as prev problem.

+### Solution
 ```java
 public int solve(ArrayList<Integer> A, ArrayList<Integer> B) {